isomerpages/moe-northvistapri/_co-curricular-activities/Visual & Performing Arts/Vista Concert Band.md

 ![](/images/bandqr.png)

 #### CCA Schedule
-Every Monday and Friday. <br>Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.
+Every Monday and Friday.
+Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers